This dictionary covers graphic design, prepress and print terminology

 The relationship between each original density and each reproduction density that can be plotted on a graph.

 Powder or liquid ink used to print.
 Toner is used in laser printers as well as a lot of digital presses.

-A printing defect that is cause by ink printing where it should not print.
+A printing defect that is caused by ink printing where it should not print.
 Toning is the weak color in non-image areas of the reproduction that gives the visual appearance of more color everywhere

 The rough surfaced finish of papers such as vellum or antique.

 The total amount of printing dot in a given area on a press sheet or on separation films.
-The term is misleading, because the total amount of printing dot should not be specified as a density.
+The term is misleading because the total amount of printing dot should not be specified as a density.
 The correct term is total printing dot.